shdlabs/SSTorytime/docs/N4L.md

 A Square is a special case (inheriting) the class of Rectangle etc.
 </pre>
-The trouble with this idea is that it attempts to assert an static or invariant truth about the role of something.
-But roles are typically context dependent.
+The trouble with this idea is that it attempts to assert an *static* or *invariant* truth about the role of something (the square).
+But squares, indeed any properties or roles, are typically context dependent.
+We use the same concept in different ways.
 <pre>
 In DIY: A hammer is a tool.
 In music: A hammer is a musical instrument
 In DIY: a drill is a tool for making holes.
 In operations, a drill is a practice episode.
 </pre>
+If we insist of having different types for each of these cases (a type polymorphic approach), we push the responsibilty of the technology back onto the person using it.
+Technology is supposed to work for humans, not the other way around.

 The example above of damaged delivery  is a good example of how this becomes problematic.
 Suppose we introduce an object for a delivery, is that "Delivery" or "Shoes"?
 Should we have a separate object for "Damaged delivery" or is